rscopes/rescope/readme.md

 ## What ?

-ReScope is a simple to use, **flexible** & effective Store system inspired by ReactJS methods.
+ReScope is a flexible, effective and easy to use State management system inspired by ReactJS methods.

+## How ?

+### With Stores

-ReScope stores look like "React components for data", they use the results of other data components as input, plus some key values;
+ReScope stores look like "React components for data". <br>
+Based on key values and the results of other available stores; <br>
-and maintains the corresponding "rendered" data as a result.
+They keep the corresponding data accordingly. <br>

-ReScope Stores are grouped by scopes, and these scopes allow :
+Some stores manage part of or the entire "App state", <br>
+Others maintain intermediate and / or asynchronous resources, <br>
+And others maintain "ready-made" or "final" data for external use. <br>

+When a React component injects one of the available stores into its context / scope, <br>
+ReScope instantiates synchronously (if possible) the dependencies of the injected stores. <br>

+Finally, when a store receives a state mutation, <br>
+the resulting data update is propagated to the dependent stores, components and listeners.

+### And with Scopes

+Simple application only need 1 global context/scope.
+When we need more & to remain flexible and scalable,<br>
+The stores scopes/contexts can :
+- be inherited & mixed,
-- Scopes inheriting & mixing,
+- use automatic & chained destroy
-- Synchronized (or not) init of the stores
-- Easy serialisation, export & restore of theirs states.
+- synchronously serialize / restore theirs state & data
-- Chain destroy ( retain / dispose )
-- Easy async management

-## Why ?
+## What else ?

-Because :

-- This is simple, flexible & effective,
-- Seems like "reversed React Components" for data,
-- As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
+- React "high order components" factories
-- This allow to remove 99.9% of all the tpls code and put them in clean, reusable & specialized stores,
+- Allow to remove 99.9% of all the tpls code and put them in clean, reusable & specialized stores,
 - 1 stem super class to rule all the async process
-- Do all the jobs and really don't care witch kind of templates/whatever receive the data

-### What else ?

-- Easy stores & deps injections
+- Easy remapping & aliasing of dependencies data,
 - Semaphores like API ( wait, release, retain, dispose )
 - Promise like APIs
 - Inheritable ES6 class
-- Inheritable & mixable Scopes
 - Easy, partial or complete scopes serialization
 - Synchronised injection & init (React SSR) (as long as stores transformations stay sync)
-- Flexible Async management
 - Lazy store instantiation
-- Compatible webpack & nodejs
 - Easy pairing of remote / webworker based stores
 - Library agnostic
 - Another alternative to Redux & co